• Skip to primary navigation

 Ingredients

 Cashews.
 Choose raw or roasted, and unsalted so you can control the salt.
 Soak them for 20 minutes in just-boiled water.
 Rinse, and blend along with maple syrup, vanilla and salt.
 This makes a cashew cream.
-If you are interested, I also have a whipped cashew cream recipe that can be used as a frosting or whipped cream.
+If you are interested, I also have a whipped cashew cream that can be used as a frosting or whipped cream.

 Cocoa.
 Use the best quality you can to influence the chocolate flavor.